zenovich/flowmingo/README.md

 		if chunk.OutFile == os.Stderr {
 			source = "stderr"
 		}

-		fmt.Printf("captured %s: %s", source, chunk.Chunk)
+		fmt.Printf("captured: %s: %s", source, chunk.Chunk)
 	}
 }
 ```

 Output:
 ```
-captured stdout: This will be captured captured stderr: This will be captured too captured stdout: This will be captured as well
+captured: stdout: This will be captured
+captured: stderr: This will be captured too
+captured: stdout: This will be captured as well
 ```

 ### Capturing Custom Output